CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/multiple-server-with-ha.md

     .\Cortex.Innovation.Uninstall.ps1
     ```

     If the errors do not give any instructions on how to rectify, see [Troubleshooting][] for further information; if this does not help then please contact Cortex for assistance.
+1. Ensure that the HA Services are healthy by following these steps:
+    1. Log on to one of the Application servers and open a web browser.
+    1. Navigate to https://ha-server.domain.com:9080/Explorer, where “ha-server.domain.com” is the fully qualified domain name of any server within the HA cluster.
+Replace 9080 with new httpGatewayEndpointPort value if it was changed during configuration.

+        If page access is denied it may be necessary to import the server certificate used in installation to the Current User certificate store (usually achieved by double clicking on it and following the wizard).
+If using self-signed certificates, the certificate can be retrieved by using the “Manage Computer Certificates” tool in Windows to export the CortexServerCertificate from the Personal store and then importing it to the Current User store by double-clicking on it and following the wizard.
+The browser may need to be restarted before the site can be accessed

+        The screen should resemble that in the following figure, all services should have Health State = OK and Status = Active.
+All instances below the service should have Health State = OK and Status = Ready.

+        {{< figure class="no-float" src="/images/Service Fabric Explorer.png" title="Healthy Service Fabric Explorer" >}}

+        If any warning triangles appear, wait for 5 minutes or so as the cluster may still be starting up.
+If the cluster looks OK, ignore the rest of this step.
+If the warnings persist or anything on the screen goes red, use the filter buttons to find the individual elements which have errors or warnings.
+Warnings should not be ignored as they can indicate that the service can’t start but is still in the retry phase.
+        If no useful message can be seen here, the service log files may contain more information.

 ## Install Web Application Server